danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 737 830 / 60 = 12297,166666667 min
 ```

-And since we pay `$0,00522` per minute, the costs without free tier would be:
+Since we pay `$0,00522` per minute, the costs without free tier would be:

 ```
-12297,166666667 * 0,00522 = $64,19121
+12297,166666667 * 0,00522 = $64,191 21
 ```

-With free tier it would cost:
+And with free tier it would cost:

 ```
-(12297,166666667 - 20) * 0,00522 = $64,08681
+(12297,166666667 - 20) * 0,00522 = $64,086 81
 ```

 #### What about Lambda costs?

-We're using Lambda to schedule a transcoder job.
+We're using Lambda to schedule Amazon Elastic Transcoder jobs.
 So technically, we also have to calculate those (minor if not negligible) costs.

-The Lambda <a href="https://aws.amazon.com/lambda/pricing/" target="_blank" rel="noopener noreferrer">pricing</a> tells us we pay for the number of requests, and the duration (depending on memory setting).
+The Lambda <a href="https://aws.amazon.com/lambda/pricing/" target="_blank" rel="noopener noreferrer">pricing</a> page tells us we pay for the number of requests, and the duration (depending on memory setting).

 > We get 1 million requests for free every month, and after that you pay `$0.20` per 1 million requests.
-So I'm not including it in the calculations.
+Since, we're only doing 1/10th of that in this example, I'm not including it in the calculations.

-These are the Lambda durations (`128 MB` memory) for the accompanying transcoder test runs:
+These are the Lambda durations (with 128 MB memory) for the accompanying transcoder test runs:

 | Test run | Duration    | Billed Duration | Cold Start Duration |
 | -------- | ----------- | --------------- | ------------------- |